nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `getattg tg/TUTORIAL_GROUP`

 ### Closing Attendance Window : `closeat`
-Closes all attendance windows if any is currently open.
+Closes all attendance windows if any are currently open.

 --------------------------------------------------------------------------------------------------------------------